tehilare111/dna-check/README.md

 ## Setup Using Docker:

- First of all, make sure you have [docker desktop]https://www.docker.com/products/docker-desktop on your local pc.
+ First of all, make sure you have [docker desktop](https://www.docker.com/products/docker-desktop) running on your local pc.

  Then, inside your local project repository directory, you should see the docker-compose.yml file.
  In this folder, execute the follwoing commands: